jgussman/CHIP/src/README.md

         },
 ```

-Now to begin training, `python src/CHIP.py`.
-The results of training will end up in a subdir called training_results in the YYYY-MM-DD_HH_mm_SS directory.

-When the training completes you will be able to find a new directory inside the YYYY-MM-DD_HH_mm_SS directory called "training_results".
-The directory naming convention inside "training_results" is "\<random seed integer>\_\<test fraction>\_\<cost function name>\_<# of k-folds>" which are the parameters set in config.json.
-In this quick-start tutorial you will find a directory called "3_0.4_Mean Error_2".
+Now to begin training, run `python src/CHIP.py` from the main CHIP directory.
+When the training completes, a new subdirectory called "training_results" will be created inside the YYYY-MM-DD_HH_mm_SS directory.
+The directory naming convention inside "training_results" is "\<random seed integer>\_\<test fraction>\_\<cost function name>\_<# of k-folds>", where the variables are the parameters set in config.json.
+In this quick-start tutorial, you will find a directory called "3_0.4_Mean Error_2".

 Inside 3_0.4_Mean Error_2 you'll be able to find 7 files:

 - CHIP.log : Contains the logs during this training run.
-Particularly the second to last line of the file tells you the bet parameters for The Cannon model for your dataset.
+The second-to-last line of the log file tells you the best-fit parameters for The Cannon model for your dataset.

 - best_model.joblib : [TheCannon.model object](https://annayqho.github.io/TheCannon/_modules/TheCannon/model.html) containing the "best" trained model.

 - ds.joblib : [TheCannon.dataset object](https://annayqho.github.io/TheCannon/api.html#TheCannon.dataset.Dataset) used to train the best model.

-- inferred_labels.joblib : A numpy array containing the best model's predictions of the test stars in ds.joblib
+- inferred_labels.joblib : A numpy array containing the best model's parameter predictions for the test stars in ds.joblib

 - y_param.joblib : A numpy array containing the "true" parameter values of the test stars in ds.joblib.

-- parameters_names.joblib : A list containing the parameter names
+- parameters_names.joblib : A list containing the parameter names.

 - standard_scaler.joblib : A sklearn.preprocessing.StandardScaler object used to scale all the parameter values.